 Ras Tafari means Duke (or Head) Tafari.

 In the 1930s the religious movement known as Rastafarianism started in Jamaica.
-It holds that Emperor Haile Selassie is the Messiah and identifies black people as the chosen ones who will eventually return to their African homeland.
+It holds that Emperor Haile Selassie is the Messiah.
+It identifies black people as the chosen ones who will eventually return to their African homeland.

 Bob Marley (1945-1981) was a Jamaican who helped popularize Rastafarianism in the 1970s.

-Speaking of Bob Marley, here’s an image of him I saw on a three-wheeler, known as a tuk-tuk, outside an historic church in Gondar, Ethiopia:
+Speaking of Bob Marley, here’s an image of him I saw on a three-wheeler, known as a tuk-tuk.
+It was parked outside an historic church in Gondar, Ethiopia:

 Here is Ethiopia’s current flag:

-Because Ethiopia was never colonized and was always an independent kingdom, other African countries who gained independence from their colonizers after World War II followed Ethiopia’s lead and fashioned flags of green, gold and red.
+Ethiopia was never colonized and was always an independent kingdom Thus, other African countries who gained independence from their colonizers after World War II followed Ethiopia’s lead.
+They fashioned flags of green, gold and red.

-In fact, 14 nations follow the color scheme, including Cameroon:
+In fact, 14 nations follow the color scheme, one of which is Cameroon:

 And let’s not forget the flag of the Black Power movement in the United States in the 1960s: